mattfrankjames/mattfrankjames-svlt/src/routes/blog/posts/getting-started-container-queries.md

 ## Media Queries

 Media queries unlocked responsive web design, giving developers the ability to respond to the user’s browser viewport and adjust styles and layout accordingly.
-To use them, we set a base style in CSS, then set up a media query within which styles are adjusted when whatever condition the media query is testing for i
+To use them, we set a base style in CSS, then set up a media query within which styles are adjusted when whatever condition the media query is testing for is met.

 ```css
 .wrapper {